 13.4 Non-Waiver.
 No waiver by any Party hereto of any one or more defaults by the other Party in the performance of any of the provisions of this Agreement shall be construed as a waiver of any other default or defaults whether of a like kind or different nature.

 13.5 Severability.
-Except as other-wise stated herein, any provision or article declared or rendered unlawful by a court of law or regulatory agency with jurisdiction over the Parties, or deemed unlawful because of a statutory change, will not otherwise affect the lawful obligations that arise under this Agreement.
+Except as otherwise stated herein, any provision or article declared or rendered unlawful by a court of law or regulatory agency with jurisdiction over the Parties, or deemed unlawful because of a statutory change, will not otherwise affect the lawful obligations that arise under this Agreement.

 13.6 Headings, Exhibits.
 The headings used for the sections and articles herein are for convenience and reference purposes only and shall in no way affect the meaning or interpretation of the provisions of this Agreement.
 Any and all Exhibits referred to in this Agreement are, by such reference, incorporated herein and made a part hereof for all purposes.

 13.7 Winding Up Arrangements.
-All indemnity and audit rights shall survive the termination of this Agreement.
+All indemnity and audit rights shall survive the termination of this Agreement for the time period provided herein.
 All obligations provided in this Agreement shall remain in effect following the expiration or termination of this Agreement to the extent necessary to give full force and effect to the rights and obligations undertaken by the Parties herein.

 13.8 No Third Party Beneficiaries.
 Nothing in this Agreement shall provide any benefit to any third party or entitle any third party to any claim, cause of action, remedy or fight of any kind, it being the intent of the Parties that this Agreement shall not be construed as a third party beneficiary contract.